 Behavioural Ecology: Animal Personality, Social Learning and Group Behaviour

-I also maintain a secondary interest in behavioural ecology, particularly the factors that influence social learning, and when individuals may opt to use asocial information over socially acquired information.
+I also maintain a secondary interest in behavioural ecology; particularly the factors that influence social learning (that is, learning from another individually rather than learning something alone), and determining when as it might be better to use information gained alone over something learnt from another individual.
 Some of my past work has addressed these questions under laboratory conditions using the model system Poecilia reticulata, the Trinidadian guppy.

 Global Change: Urbanisation, Future Cities and Urban Agriculture

 With current rates of human population growth and urbanisation, we need to focus on sustainable future development as a society.
-A greater proportion of people live in cities than every before as the number is rising.
-We therefore need more research into how cities and, in particular, megacities can sustain the millions of people that live in them while reducing the impact of these urban areas on the environment.
-I am particularly interested in how megacities can adopt novel technologies to reduce environmental impacts, as well as developments in urban agricultural practices and carbon-neutral buildings, particularly the growing popularity of zero-acreage farming and ‘vertical farming’ where purpose built food/energy farms occupy multiple levels to increase the space available for farms.
-Increasingly, grand projects are being conceptualised as sustainable cities and towers over land and sea; these are especially popular projects in rapidly growing South East Asian countries.
-I am interested in collaborating with architects and engineers to further research how we can continue to feed our rapidly growing population in future years.
+A greater proportion of people live in cities than ever before, and the number is rising.
+We need more research into how cities and, in particular, megacities can sustain the millions of people that live in them while reducing the impact of these urban areas on the environment.
+I am particularly interested in how megacities can adopt novel technologies to reduce environmental impacts, as well as developments in urban agricultural practices and carbon-neutral buildings.
+Particularly, the growing popularity of zero-acreage farming (e.g. rooftop gardens etc.) and ‘vertical farming’ where purpose built food/energy farms occupy multiple levels to increase the space available for farms.
+Grand projects are being conceptualised as sustainable cities tower over land and sea; these are especially popular projects in rapidly growing South-East Asian countries.
+As well as researching the impacts of urbanisation on ecosystems, I am interested in collaborating with architects/engineers to better understand how we can continue to sustain a growing population in balance with nature in future years.

 Advancing Methodologies: Reality Mining